Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Renewable Energy: Uses of Electromagnetism.md

 **Making power using wind and water!** - Explore how we can use the power of electromagnetism to power our day to day lives!

-Last initially checked on 2022-02-09 by Maggie Goulden (mcg58@cam.ac.uk) and double-checked on 2022-02-27 by Andrew Sellek (ads79@cam.ac.uk)
+Last initially checked on 2023-01-12 by Jamie Barrett (jb2369@cam.ac.uk) and double-checked on 2022-02-27 by Andrew Sellek (ads79@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->